 The way citizens form their beliefs about political issues — and how they fix on policy preferences — is complex, but research suggests there are some core truths about the dynamics of public opinion.
 Scholars have increasingly concluded that the messages of “elites” — politicians in office, party leaders — are more important than is often acknowledged, and political polarization can fundamentally change public opinion dynamics.
 This can be seen in the way views have shifted on issues such as climate change.
 The way rhetoric can shape how people value different considerations within an issue, referred to as “framing effects,” are also important.
 This can be seen in, for example, how Iowa voters respond to differently framed messages around immigration.
 Further, scholars have determined that the sequence and timing of messages are crucial variables; though large-scale political ad campaigns can help “prime” the attitudes of voters, the duration of these effects can be surprisingly brief.

-A 2013 study published in The Journal of Politics, “Counterframing Effects,” analyzed data from an experiment in which the authors asked members of the public about the U.S. Patriot Act.
+A 2013 study published in The Journal of Politics, “Counterframing Effects,” (draft working paper here) analyzed data from an experiment in which the authors, Dennis Chong of the University of Southern California and James N. Druckman of Northwestern, asked members of the public about the U.S. Patriot Act.
 They used frames relating to how the law might help fight terrorism or, by contrast, may jeopardize civil liberties by increasing government surveillance.
-The researchers, from Northwestern and the University of Southern California, note a distinction between two very different types of people in terms of the way they process information: those who take an “online” approach to information, and draw an overall summary evaluation in their minds (referred to as “OL processors”); and those who take a “memory-based” approach, storing considerations in their minds but not drawing strong conclusions (“MB processors”).
+The researchers note a distinction between two very different types of people in terms of the way they process information: those who take an “online” approach to information, and draw an overall summary evaluation in their minds (referred to as “OL processors”); and those who take a “memory-based” approach, storing considerations in their minds but not drawing strong conclusions (“MB processors”).

 The study’s findings include: